 Analyze Direct Competitors

-Understand the competitive landscape by identifying critical competitor and their market share, target audiences, and unique selling propositions.
+Understand the competitive landscape by identifying key competitors, their market shares, target audiences, and unique selling propositions.
 Carefully analyze their positioning strategies and assess their effectiveness in resonating with customers and driving brand equity.

 Determine each competitor’s market position based on their presence and customer satisfaction levels.
 This reveals gaps and opportunities for your brand to differentiate itself and gain a competitive advantage.